Tough Questions And Real Drinks: YES or NO | Isabel Brown

 That, and it's also just incredibly bizarre to me how the media and how social media has labeled certain women like queen of the trad wives.

-Best example being Hannah Neileman, Ballerina Farm.
+The best example being Hannah Nealaman, Ballerina Farm.

-Literally, the mainstream media wrote up this horrible hit piece about how she's so oppressed by her evil husband because she has so many children and has them at home, and then gets up and bakes sourdough later that day.
+Literally, the mainstream media wrote up this horrible hit piece about how she's so oppressed by her evil husband because she has so many children and has them at home and then gets up and bakes sourdough later that day.

-She's not a booish, I've no idea.
+She's not a bush.

 She has a hugely successful agricultural business.

-Oh, wow, that's cool.
+Oh, that's cool.

-And then they moved to Utah and they have this beautiful, thriving ranch with a bunch of beautiful kids running around, and yet she at the same time competes in Mrs. World pageants, looks phenomenal doing it literally days after giving birth to her children, which is amazing.
+And yet she at the same time competes in Mrs. World pageants and looks phenomenal doing it literally days after giving birth to her children, which is amazing.

 And she says, I don't know what you guys are talking about.